truecharts/website/docs/manual/helm/common/persistence/configmap.md

 :::note

-- This options apply only when `type: configmap`.
 - Examples under each key are only to be used as a placement guide
 - See the [Full Examples](#full-examples) section for complete examples.